bazzite-org/yafti-go/README.md

 ## Features

 - **Web-based Interface**: Access the installer through your browser at http://localhost:3169
-- **Standalone GUI**: Use the built-in WebView interface without an external browser
+- **Standalone GUI**: Use the built-in WebView interface without an external browser (Linux)
+- **No External Dependencies**: The WebView version doesn't require a separate browser
 - **Configurable**: Define your installation options in YAML configuration files
 - **Visual Selection**: Easily choose which components to install with toggle switches
 - **Command Execution**: Runs installation commands with real-time output display